 6. The Grey Lady

 There are plenty of stories about apparitions dubbed The Grey Lady popping up in Wales, Scotland, New Zealand, and even Evansville, Indiana.
-But the English legend of Dudley Castle's Grey Lady got new life recently when a photograph snapped by a tourist appeared to have captured the lady who is believed to have haunted the place for centuries.
-Having been built in 1071, the castle has had its fair share of residents, and it is said to be haunted by many spirits—chief of which is the Grey Lady.
+In 2014, the English legend of Dudley Castle’s Grey Lady made headlines after a photograph snapped by a tourist appeared to have captured the lady who is believed to have haunted the place for centuries.
+The castle, which was built in 1071, has had its fair share of residents, and it is said to be haunted by many spirits—chief of which is the Grey Lady.
 She is believed to be Dorothy Beaumont, who died shortly after giving birth to a stillborn daughter.
 Her story claims she wanders the castle looking for her husband and baby, both of whom she called for on her deathbed to no avail.

 7. The Brown Lady of Raynham Hall